Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 01.37.34 UTC
+- WIB: Sabtu, 23 Agustus 2025 02.21.44 UTC
-- WITA: Sabtu, 23 Agustus 2025 02.37.34 UTC
+- WITA: Sabtu, 23 Agustus 2025 03.21.44 UTC
-- WIT: Sabtu, 23 Agustus 2025 03.37.34 UTC
+- WIT: Sabtu, 23 Agustus 2025 04.21.44 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: funny
+Kategori: technology